Danish language

 Until the 16th century, Danish was a continuum of dialects spoken from Southern Jutland and Schleswig to Scania with no standard variety or spelling conventions.
-With the Protestant Reformation and the introduction of the printing press, a standard language was developed which was based on the educated dialect of Copenhagen and Malmö.
+With the Protestant Reformation and the introduction of the printing press, a standard language was developed which was based on the dialect of Copenhagen.
 It spread through use in the education system and administration, though German and Latin continued to be the most important written languages well into the 17th century.
 Following the loss of territory to Germany and Sweden, a nationalist movement adopted the language as a token of Danish identity, and the language experienced a strong surge in use and popularity, with major works of literature produced in the 18th and 19th centuries.
 Today, traditional Danish dialects have all but disappeared, though regional variants of the standard language exist.
 The main differences in language are between generations, with youth language being particularly innovative.

 Danish has a very large vowel inventory consisting of 27 phonemically distinctive vowels, and its prosody is characterized by the distinctive phenomenon stød, a kind of laryngeal phonation type.
 Due to the many pronunciation differences that set Danish apart from its neighboring languages, particularly the vowels, difficult prosody and "weakly" pronounced consonants, it is sometimes considered to be a "difficult language to learn, acquire and understand", and some evidence shows that children are slower to acquire the phonological distinctions of Danish compared with other languages.
 The grammar is moderately inflective with strong (irregular) and weak (regular) conjugations and inflections.
 Nouns, adjectives, and demonstrative pronouns distinguish common and neutral gender.
 Like English, Danish only has remnants of a former case system, particularly in the pronouns.
 Unlike English, it has lost all person marking on verbs.
 Its word order is V2, with the finite verb always occupying the second slot in the sentence.

 Classification

 Danish is a Germanic language of the North Germanic branch.
 Other names for this group are the Nordic or Scandinavian languages.
 Along with Swedish, Danish descends from the Eastern dialects of the Old Norse language; Danish and Swedish are also classified as East Scandinavian or East Nordic languages.
 Scandinavian languages are often considered a dialect continuum, where no sharp dividing lines are seen between the different vernacular languages.

 Like Norwegian and Swedish, Danish was significantly influenced by Low German in the Middle Ages, and has been influenced by English since the turn of the 20th century.

 Danish itself can be divided into three main dialect areas: Jutlandic (West Danish), Insular Danish (including the standard variety), and East Danish (including Bornholmian and Scanian).
 According to the view that Scandinavian is a dialect continuum, East Danish can be considered intermediary between Danish and Swedish, while Scanian can be considered a Swedified East Danish dialect, and Bornholmian is its closest relative.